Task 2 – Surface temperature derived from IASI data

 Method to derive sea surface temperature (SST)

 In this workpackage the goal was to create a new SST dataset derived from reprocessed (stable) IASI measurements, that could be used in climate studies, to determine trends and variability (e.g.: the El Niño Southern Oscillation, ENSO).
 The IASI SST was computed using Planck’s Law and simple atmospheric corrections, and compared to ECMWF’s ERA5, Hadley Center’s HadISST and NOAA’s OISSTv2.
 This comparison showed that our dataset produces similar means, variability and trends as other datasets.
 Features like the strong 2016 El Niño event (Figure 2.1 and Figure 2.2), the warming global trend (Figure 2.1) the cooling trend in the North Atlantic and the warming trend over the Mediterranean are captured well by the IASI dataset (Figure 2.3).
 However, the IASI SST has the added advantage that it is derived with a single algorithm from a single well-calibrated instrument.
-This assures there are no substantial changes to the instrument characteristics over time that might result in artificial trends and variability.
+This insures there are no substantial changes to the instrument characteristics over time that might result in artificial trends and variability.

 Figure 2.1.
 Time series of the multivariate ENSO index (top) and the global mean SST over the latitude-longitude box where the ENSO is more intense for the different SST datasets.
 The IASI SST trend is superposed.
 Notice the high correlation between the index and SST.